gsirhc/NodeWebcamServer/README.md

 **CaptureToFilePath**:
 Path to the image file.
 This can be anywhere but the user running the web app must have read/write permissions.
-If a relative path is given, will create the file in the /public folder within this app.
+If a relative path is given, NWS will put the file in the /public folder.

 **ImageHeight**:
 Image height in pixels